Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Multi-point Pad e method

 with $m$ and $n$ being the degrees of the polynomials at numerator and denominator respectively.
 Writing $\tilde{Q}_n(z) = 1+Q_n(z)$ ensures that the rational function depends essentially on $n+m+1$ parameters.
 Notice that one should naturally also demand that there is no point $z_0$ such that $ P_m(z_0) = \tilde{Q}_n(z_0) = 0$, \emph{i.e.} we should in principle exclude any (common) zero of both numerator and denominator.
 If this were not the case, we would have rather essentially defined the rational function $R^{m'}_{n'}(z)$ with $n=n'+l$ and $m=m'+l$ for some integer $l>0$.
 Despite this, we will nevertheless not exclude the possibility of common zeros, for a reason that will be clear when we explain why we are interested in $R^{m}_{n}(z)$. \\ Let us consider now a function $f(z)$ and suppose we know a few of its Taylor expansion coefficients, let's say at different points $\{z_k\,|\,k=1 \ldots N\}$.
 The number of coefficients we know can be different at different points, but for the sake of simplicity we will assume that $f^{(s-1)}$ is the highest order derivative which is known at each point, together with all derivatives of degree $0 \leq g < s-1$.
 Then the system of equations we have to solve becomes

-In what follows, we will solve this system of linear equations to determine the coefficients of the polynomials $P_m$ and $Q_n$.
-Other techniques like a generalized $\chi^2$ method can also be used to estimate the coefficients of the rational functions by minimizing the distance between the measured Taylor coefficients and the required rational function, weighted by the errors available on the measured coefficients.
+In what follows, we will solve this system of linear equations to determine the coefficients of the polynomials $P_m$ and $Q_n$ while restricting our analysis to diagonal ($[q,q]$) and near diagonal ($[q,q+1]$) type Pad\'e approximants.
+Other techniques like a generalized $\chi^2$ method can also be used to estimate the coefficients of the rational functions by minimizing the distance between the measured Taylor coefficients and the required rational function, weighted by the estimated errors on the measured coefficients.
 This has been compared to the linear solver method in \cite{Dimopoulos:2021vrk}.